 - Take prescribed or suggested pain medications.
 If any issues occur with the medication, notify your dentist or a doctor immediately.

-- Keep your diet light for a while, and opt to eat foods that are soft or liquid-y.
+- Keep your diet light for a while, and opt to eat soft or liquid foods.
 Sugar-free smoothies are ideal as a meal replacement.

 - Follow post-procedure instructions from your dentist.

 - Get plenty of sleep to allow your body to heal fully.